When does a female dog first come into heat?

 On average, this occurs about twice a year, although it varies from dog to dog.
 When cycling first begins, there may be a great deal of variability in the time between cycles.
 This is normal.
 Some females take eighteen months to two years to develop a regular cycle.

-Small breeds tend to cycle more regularly than the larger breeds.
+Small breeds tend to cycle more frequently than the larger breeds.
 Three and occasionally four heat cycles per year can be normal in some females.
 Very large breeds may only cycle once every 12-18 months.
-In most giant breeds (Great Danes, Irish Wolfhounds, St Bernard, etc.), an estrus cycle every twelve months is common.
+In most giant breeds (Great Danes, Irish Wolfhounds, St. Bernard, etc.), an estrus cycle every twelve months is common.

-Ovariohysterectomy, or spaying, involves the surgical removal of the entire female reproductive tract, including the uterus and both ovaries.
+1. Surgery - ovariohysterectomy (spay): Recommended.
+Ovariohysterectomy, or a spay surgery, involves the surgical removal of the entire female reproductive tract, including the uterus and both ovaries.
 It is a permanent and irreversible procedure.
 Although this is a major abdominal surgery involving general anesthesia, there is little risk associated with the procedure when it is performed by a veterinarian.

 When a woman has a hysterectomy, the ovaries are not usually removed.
 Why is it necessary to remove the ovaries in my dog?